taekgn/EL311/project/README.md

-# EL311 RPM meter with a magnetic sensor
+# EL311 Arduino Uno based RPM meter with a magnetic sensor